 For more information and plenty of updates about WBHS Rowing, check out our Facebook page – www.facebook.com/westlakeboyshighschoolrowing/.

-Westlake Boys High School has a strong and popular learn to row program (LTR), based at the North Shore Rowing Club on Lake Pupuke.
+Westlake Boys High School has a strong and popular learn to row programme (LTR), based at the North Shore Rowing Club on Lake Pupuke.

-LTR in 2017 will take place in Term 3 and will culminate with a training/selection camp at Lake Karapiro in the October holidays.
-The program is generally attended by Year 9 students, but boys in Years 10-12 are more than welcome to participate – the school rowing program incorporates novice events specifically for these older first-year rowers.
+LTR takes place in Term 2/3 and culminates in a selection process.
+The programme is generally attended by Year 9 students, but boys in Years 10-12 are more than welcome to participate – the school rowing programme incorporates novice events specifically for these older first-year rowers.

 - Learn the names and functions of the various boat parts and oars.